sansneo/dotfiles/README.md

 # dotfiles
-> I use the Alpine Linux extended edition on metal or the minimal rootfs in Windows WSL
+> I use the Alpine Linux extended edition on bare metal or the minimal rootfs in Windows WSL

 This is what I am working on right now and it's great!
-You can do everything pretty much anything on a Windows with WSL.
+You can do everything pretty much anything on Windows with WSL.

 ## Philosophy
 * My toolset must be a small selection of quality tools, each serving a distinct purpose,